-Bell peppers and seasonings flavor this tasty Mexican-style corn blend.
+Bell peppers and basic seasonings flavor this tasty Mexican-style corn blend.
 Use fresh or frozen corn kernels in this recipe.

 This corn is an excellent side dish to serve with pork, ham, or a Tex-Mex style dish, and there are many possible flavor variations.
 If you have lots of fresh-from-the-garden corn, scale the recipe up and freeze it in meal-sized portions.

 - 2 cups corn kernels (fresh or frozen and thawed)